trothr/best/PGP.md

 Whether purely common sense or a spark of genius, Zimmerman combined symmetric crypto with asymmetric.
 The bulk of the message (or file) in PGP is protected by a symmetric "session key".
-The session key is protected with tye asymmetric key.
+The session key is protected with the asymmetric key.
 This minimizes the load on the slower algorithm to decrypting only a small body, the session key, which is typically less than 100 bytes.